slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 And run the executable by decrypting it successfully at run-time?
 It's a brilliant idea right?
 Kudos to whoever thought of that!

-The main theme here is to encrypt the executable ahead of time and insert a piece of code called the stub inside the payload that will do the decryption at runtime and execute our payload thereby bypassing static signature-based detection successfully because that happens pre-execution remember?
+The main theme here is to encrypt the payload ahead of time and insert a piece of code called the stub inside the payload that will do the decryption at runtime and execute our payload thereby bypassing static signature-based detection successfully because that happens pre-execution remember?

 This is how an encrypted payload looks exposed to VirusTotal.